NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

 For `--configfile`, Linux is case-sensitive, and a customer might be using `nuget.config` (or `NuGet.config`), rather than NuGet's default `NuGet.Config`.
 The default value factory will need to check the filesystem for which casing actually exists, and only fall back to the default casing if none are found.

-Similarly, if the default value factory for `--source` should handle when `nuget.config` files have errors that throw exceptions when loaded.
-In this case, treat the scenario like `defaultPushSource` doesn't exist, so that `--source` is a required option.

 Finally, NuGet has always been inconsistent in supporting URLs or source names in `--source` commands.
 I think it makes sense for NuGet to first assume that the value provided is a name, and try to look up a source with that name.